 TINTL's Own Funds requirement is monitored, managed, and reported in accordance with the Group's Capital Risk Management Policy.
 The objective of this policy is to provide guidelines to ensure effective and efficient management of capital across the Group and its subsidiaries.
-The Own Funds requirement is calculated in accordance with Section 5.1.
+The Own Funds requirement is calculated in accordance with Section 5.

 TINTL is required to hold the minimum amount of Own Funds to address potential material harms arising from MiFID activities (through the K-factor requirement) and to minimize the potential material harms arising from a wind-down (through the Fixed Overheads Requirement).
-TINTL's Own Funds Requirement is driven by the K-factor Requirement ("KFR") as at 31 December 2023.
+TINTL's Own Funds Requirement is driven by the Fixed Overheads Requirement ("FOR") as at 31 December 2024.